 Originally the program began through a grant provided by the Saskatoon Community Foundation’s 2013 Signature Grant, which enable the Lighthouse to purchase a retrofitted ambulance to transport homeless and/or intoxicated individuals to the Lighthouse or other support services between the hours of 5:00pm and 9:00pm.
 Funding for staffing in 2014 was generously provided by the Royal University Hospital Foundation Community Mental Health Endowment (CMHE) and the Community Initiatives Fund.

 Through fundraising, including proceeds from the Amazing Race – Lighthouse Edition in 2014, the Lighthouse was able to expand the Mobile Outreach services an extra two hours, from 4:00pm to 10:00pm.

-The pilot project of 16 hours a day has greatly increased the capacity of the outreach team, who are now able to transport individuals to support services and health care during day time, and provide street outreach in the evenings.
+Operating for 12 hours per day has greatly increased the capacity of the outreach team, who are now able to transport individuals to support services and health care during day time, and provide street outreach in the evenings.

 The Lighthouse has a nurse on site, as well as counselors on staff to help connect those who spend the night to resources in the morning.
 There has been an increase in the number of people staying in the Stabilization Unit month after month, which means that there are fewer people using other emergency services unnecessarily such as police, ambulance and emergency room visits due to intoxication.
 The Lighthouse’s 20-bed Stabilization Unit has also been funded through the Saskatoon Health Region to a full 24-hour program for a 6 month pilot.
 The Lighthouse continues to fund raise to expand the service to 37 beds as well as renovate the long-term supported living suites.
 The Lighthouse is a non-profit housing provider offering emergency shelter, supported living and affordable housing for those in need in downtown Saskatoon.